ShivanshKhandelwal-GKM-IT/TaskTracker-Docs/docs/Introduction.md

 # Functional and Use Case Documentation

-**Project:** Task Tracker App
+**Project:** Task Tracker System

 ---

 ## 1. Introduction

 ### 1.1 Project Overview
-The **Task Tracker App** is a web and mobile platform that helps users create, manage, and monitor their daily tasks efficiently.
+The **Task Tracker System** is a web and mobile platform that helps users create, manage, and monitor their daily tasks efficiently.

 **Key Features:**<br>
 - Secure user registration & login